richardlevy/SubSatelliteJava/README.md

 ## Client Setup

-The client passes information to SubSatellite about which Subsonic it should use.
+The client passes information to SubSatellite about which Subsonic server it should use, along with username and password.
 This allows for a very simple setup for SubSatellite.

 See http://www.avsubapp.co.uk/subSatellite.html for AVSub specific details.